NOC-MSM/pyBDY/docs/index.md

    sn_nme_map = './india_test/grid_name_map.json'     ! json file mapping variable names to netcdf vars
 ```

-Here the source (parent) data is specified via the .nmcl file in XML format.
-The output directory, file name prefix and *\_FillValue* in the netCDF4 file is specified.
+Here the source (parent) data is specified via the .nmcl file in NcML format.
+For setting up the src_data_local.ncml see the NcML file example section below.
+The output directory, file name prefix and `\_FillValue` in the netCDF file is specified.
+The sn_dst_metainfo is set in the netcdf output file `history` attribute.

 ```
 !------------------------------------------------------------------------------